konki-vienna/SVG-to-TurtleStitch/README.md

 # SVG-to-TurtleStitch

-A helper project to transform svg paths into an array of x- and y-coorindates.
+A helper project to use SVG paths via a Google Spreadsheet in <a href="https://www.turtlestitch.org/">Turtle Stitch</a>.